Presented by: Dr. Eric Ersham

 Submitted by Arash Abtahian from Shiraz, Iran

-24 yo man with three year hx of eyelid lesions
+Abstract: 24 yo man with three year hx of eyelid lesions

 History: This 24 man has come with 3 years hx of multiple translucent papule and nodules on the left upper lid.
 They are asymptomatic but he'd like them removed.